Recently, a colleague of mine shared this very interesting puzzle published by the New York Times. (Thanks, Ceilidh!)

 That tendency to look for the no, or to try to disprove something, is a trait shared by scientists, devil’s advocates, and great standardized test takers.
 You can learn to make this your natural reaction, too!

-Wouldn’t it be nice to have one common thread among all GMAT problems you’ll ever do, something you do no matter what kind of problem or content area is being tested?
+Wouldn’t it be nice to have one common thread among every single GMAT problem you’ll ever do, something you do no matter what kind of problem or content area is being tested?

 Now that the new 2016 GMAT Official Guide books are out, I’d like to talk about how to use these problems to get the most out of your study.
 I also want to talk about what not to do, as a lot of people end up essentially wasting these great study problems (not to mention valuable time!).